cancerberoSgx/yamat/README.md

 ## yamat unlink

  * **Execute before publishing**.
  * **Will point to numbered dependencies**.
-Three modalities:
- * `yamat unlink --version local` : will point to the current version number of the local `package.json`.
-Ideal **for publish all the packages together**.
+ * `yamat unlink` : will point to the current version number of the local `package.json`. **Ideal for publish all the packages together**.
  * `yamat unlink --version pack` : for each managed dependency will generate a package tarball and point all dependents there.
-A package tarball (.tgz file) is generated with `npm pack` command and is identical to the result of `npm publish`.
-Ideal for **testing packages before publishing**
+A package tarball (.tgz file) is generated with `npm pack` command and is identical to the result of `npm publish`. **Ideal for testing packages before publishing**
- * `yamat unlink --version npm` : will point each dependencies to managed packages to npm latest version. (using `npm show $PACKAGE version`).
-Ideal to test your packages against current production versions of dependencies.

 ## yamat link